hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 The solve scripts will do the following for you when skipping:
 * Configure your "credentials.tfrc.json" and "remote_backend.tf" files, create the "hashicat-*" workspace and configure it to use local execution, update your "terraform.tfvars" file, and do the first `terraform init` and `terraform apply -auto-approve` (in the "Safekeeping Your Terraform State" solve script).
 * Convert your "hashicat-*" workspace to use remote execution, create workspace variables (both environment and Terraform), and trigger your first remote run with `terraform apply -auto-approve` (in the "Securing Cloud Credentials" solve script).
-* Create the `admins`, `developers`, and `managers` teams in your organization if they don't already exist and assign them team permissions in your "hashicat-*" workspace (in the "Working with Teams in Terraform Cloud" solve script).
+* Create the `admins`, `developers`, and `managers` teams in your organization if they don't already exist and assign them team permissions in your "hashicat-*" workspace (in the "Working with Teams in HCP Terraform" solve script).
 * Execute various `git` commands, push your modified "remote_backend.tf" file to your fork of the "hashicat-*" repository, and update your workspace to use your VCS connection to that repository (in the "Version Controlled Infrastructure" solve script).
 This will trigger another run.
 * Create the "tfc-workshops-sentinel-aws", "tfc-workshops-sentinel-azure", or "tfc-workshops-sentinel-gcps" Sentinel policy set in your organization, attach your "hashicat-*" workspace to it, add tags to your VM in your "main.tf" file and execute `git` commands including two `git push` commands to push the tags one at a time to your fork of the "hashicat" repository (in the "Terraform Compliance with Sentinel" solve script).
 Each `git push` will trigger another run; the first will fail the Sentinel policy check while the second will pass it.
 * Write out a new file that uses a Terraform module and execute several `git` commands including `git push` to add the module to your workspace (in the "Private Module Registry" solve script).
 This will also trigger a run against your workspace.